vchrizz/ovpn-to-apc/README.md

 # ovpn-to-apc.sh
-convert an openvpn-configuration to an Astaro .apc file
+convert an openvpn-configuration to an Astaro / Sophos .apc file

 The config file needs to contain the ca, cert and key directives that point to the corresponding files.